stage 4: Mid Frisia

 River Vlie (NL) to River Lauwers (NL)

-From Wieringen to the Lauwers river, marking the border between the Netherlands' provinces Friesland and Groningen.
-Or also nicknamed the ZZ-Top, since it's from Zurich to Zoutkamp in the north.
-Now you enter the (former) salt-marsh area.
-From here until the end of the trail you walk along the Wadden Sea (UNESCO protected).
-Walk the river Marne and the river Moselle in one day ;-)
+From (former) island Wieringen to the River Lauwers, marking the border between the Netherlands’ provinces Friesland and Groningen.
+Or, a stage also nicknamed the ZZ-Top, since it is from the village Zurich to the village Zoutkamp in the north of the Netherlands.
+Now you entered the (former) salt-marsh area.
+From here until the end of the trail you more or less walk along the Wadden Sea coast, along the UNESCO protected wild life area.
+And during section 4.6, walk the River Marne and the River Moselle in one day!

 section 4.1: Kop Afsluitdijk – Hindeloopen

 section 4.3: Rijs – Balk

 section 4.4: Balk – IJlst